opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 If, after completing the minimum number of tasks, the annotator does not meet the ground truth agreement threshold, they will be immediately paused and unable to access the project.

-If you do not enable pausing, the other **Annotator Evaluation** options are calculated in the background but have no meaningful effect.
+If you do not enable pausing, the other **Annotator Evaluation** options are calculated in the background and can be seen in the Members Dashboard, but annotators are not paused.

 </td>
 </tr>